top of page

 GAME ON!

-In March, 2023, at the Christopher Creek Lodge in Payson, Arizona, GeoCivics hosted a residential experience to learn how to gamify K12 lessons in American history, geography, civics, and government.
-Led by a team of content and pedagogical experts, grant staff, and mentors, participants explored both hands-on and internet-based games to see how they can be integrated into curricula.
+In March, 2023, GeoCivics hosted a conference to teach how to gamify K12 lessons in American history, geography, civics, and government to support Emergent multilinguals (EM) /English learners (EL).
+Teacher leaders from the GeoCivics program presented their lessons with language strategies to support EMs/ELs.
+Led by a team of content and pedagogical experts, grant staff, and mentors, attendees explored both hands-on and internet-based social studies games to see how they can be integrated into curricula.

-Participants strengthened their pedagogical skills and learned how to apply strategies for turning ordinary lessons into exciting game-based adventures!
+Participants strengthened their pedagogical skills and learned how to apply strategies for turning ordinary lessons into exciting game-based learning enrichment spaces!
 Following instruction and exploration, teachers 'gamified' a social studies lesson!

 Group Game.jpg